haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Random Samplers
 ~~~~~~~~~~~~~~~~

-As the name suggests, It samples the elements randomly.
-It has two main components.
-A user can opt for with or without the replacements.
+Random Samplers samples the elements randomly.
+It consists of two main components in which a user can opt for with or without the replacements.

-    * Without replacements: It samples from a shuffled dataset.
+    * **Without replacements** : It samples from a shuffled dataset.
-    * With replacements: It gives the user a bit more control on what portion you need to select.
+    * **With replacements** : It gives the user a bit more control on what portion you need to select.
 The user can specify the num_samples to draw from the dataset.
-    * dataset: It’s a property of the class.
+    * **dataset()** : It’s a property of the class.

 .. code:: kotlin